Error Handling & DLQ

 Correlation key

 Group DLQ rejections by a key field.
-When any record in a correlation group fails, all records in that group are routed to the DLQ:
+When any record in a correlation group fails, records from the failing source’s contribution to that group are routed to the DLQ:

 correlation_key: order_id